ClaireMakers/asynchronicity-pills-and-exercises/Asynchronicity.md

 ![asynchronous/synchronous execution diagram](image.png)

-Here is a video to show you how this principle in action, comparing synchronous and asynchronous code executing:
+Here is a video to show you how this principle works in action, comparing synchronous and asynchronous code executing.
+In this video, I will use something called Promises to showcase asynchronous behaviour in JavaScript, but don't worry about their syntax quite yet, as we'll go over them in the next bite.

 [video needs to go here]